uchicago-computation-workshop/Fall2021/10-14_Mullainathan/README.md

-<p class=footertext>Students in the Masters of Computational Social Science program are expected to attend and join the discussion by posting a comment on the <a href=>issues page</a> of the <a href=https://github.com/uchicago-computation-workshop/Fall2021/tree/master/10-14_Mullainathan>workshop's public repository on GitHub.</a></p>
+<p class=footertext>Students in the Masters of Computational Social Science program are expected to attend and join the discussion by posting a comment on the <a href=https://github.com/uchicago-computation-workshop/Fall2021/issues/4>issues page</a> of the <a href=https://github.com/uchicago-computation-workshop/Fall2021/tree/master/10-14_Mullainathan>workshop's public repository on GitHub.</a></p>